Corcyra (polis): Hellenistic Period

-During the Hellenistic Period, Korkyra changed hands several times.
+During the Hellenistic Period, Corcyra changed hands several times.
 In 303 BC, after a vain siege by Cassander of Macedon, the island was occupied for a short time by Lacedaemonian General Cleonymus of Sparta and then regained its independence.
 Three years later, Cassander besieged it again, but his fleet was destroyed by an intervention of Agathocles of Syracuse.
 The tyrant of Syracuse added the island to his own domains and in 295 BC offered it as a dowry to his daughter Lanassa on her marriage to Pyrrhus, King of Epirus.
-When Lanassa left Pyrrhus in 291 BC, she tried to transfer Korkyra to her next husband, King Demetrius Poliorcetes of Macedon, but in 274 BC, Pyrrhus's son Ptolemy recovered Korkyra for his father.
+When Lanassa left Pyrrhus in 291 BC, she tried to transfer Corcyra to her next husband, King Demetrius Poliorcetes of Macedon, but in 274 BC, Pyrrhus's son Ptolemy recovered Corcyra for his father.